How to Eat Clean for Beginners

 Consider the fact that you are already using the pan and all of the dishes to cook this meal.
 Doubling a recipe is not much more work, and next time you won’t need to dirty up dishes or do the work.

-This was my lifesaver when I had 2 small kids and a 40 hour job.
+This was my lifesaver when I had 2 small kids and a 40 hour a week job.
 Grandma watched the kids for a few hours while I made 20 meals and put them in the freezer.
 On the weekdays we added the contents of the freezer bag to the slow cooker and let it cook for 6-8 hours.
 Then I would come home to a completely cooked and ready dinner!

 You can load up a bunch of mason jars with salads, throw them in the fridge and enjoy fresh salads all week.
 It’s very simple and takes only an hour or less on the weekend.
-Once you know what you want in your salad.

 - Add Dressing to the bottom of the jar